-The Green Sahara represents an extreme environmental change, which highlights the region’s extraordinary sensitivity and the need for a better understanding of its hydroclimatic variability.
-Currently, the greening of the Sahara is explained by Earth's orbital changes during the early Holocene leading to increased boreal summer insolation which drove intensification and northward expansion of the summer monsoon over Northern Africa16,18.
-Reproducing the Green Sahara has been a long-lasting challenge for climate modelers.
-The northernmost extent of the African monsoon influence does not exceed ~24°N in mid-Holocene simulations (with or without interactive vegetation), which is not sufficient to maintain a vegetated Sahara, and does not match with palaeoclimate evidence for substantially increased humidity at least up to 31°N11,13.
-Models integrating vegetation and dust feedback provide improved simulations but still show discrepancies with proxy data18,19,21.
-Additional sources of moisture22,23 may have contributed to a geographically extended AHP towards the Mediterranean borderlands through different mechanisms.
+The Green Sahara is an example of extreme environmental change, which highlights the region’s extraordinary sensitivity and the need to better understand its hydroclimatic variability.
+Current explanations for the greening of the Sahara point to the Earth's orbital changes during the early Holocene, leading to increased boreal summer insolation which drove the intensification and northward expansion of the summer monsoon over northern Africa16,18.
+Reproducing the Green Sahara has posed a lasting challenge for climate modelers.
+The influence of the African monsoon does not extend further north than ~24°N in mid-Holocene simulations (with or without interactive vegetation), which is not sufficient to maintain a vegetated Sahara, and does not align with paleoclimatic evidence showing substantially increased humidity up to at least 31°N11,13.
+Models integrating vegetation and dust feedback provide improved simulations but still produce discrepancies with proxy data18,19,21.
+Additional sources of moisture22,23 may have contributed to an AHP that extended toward the Mediterranean borderlands through different mechanisms.
 However, identifying the moisture sources over North Africa during the AHP requires paleoclimate records of precipitation seasonality.

-In the High Atlas Mountains we collected a 8.5m long sediment core from Lake Tislit (ca. 32°N), an endoreic lake sensitive to hydroclimatic changes and a trap for pollen grains from the surrounding landscape.
-It is ideally located to capture the climatic variability of the Mediterranean and the North-West Sahara (figure 1).
-The Tislit sequence yielded unique hydrological data from leaf wax stable isotopes and ostracod δ18O and a quantified times series of seasonal rainfall from the fossil pollen assemblages.
-Based on the reconstructed seasonal precipitation from the Tislit record, hypothetical AHP rainfall regimes in northern Africa were then tested by feeding them into a dynamic vegetation model, and by comparing the simulated vegetation to the observed Green Sahara vegetation.
+In the High Atlas Mountains, we collected an 8.5m long sediment core from Lake Tislit (ca. 32°N): an endoreic lake that is sensitive to hydroclimatic changes and acts as a trap for pollen grains from the surrounding landscape.
+It is ideally located for capturing the climatic variability of the Mediterranean and northwestern Sahara (figure 1).
+The Tislit sequence yielded unique hydrological data from leaf wax stable isotopes and ostracod δ18O, as well as a quantified time series of seasonal rainfall from the fossil pollen assemblages.
+Based on the seasonal precipitation reconstructed from the Tislit record, hypothetical AHP rainfall regimes in northern Africa were then tested by feeding them into a dynamic vegetation model, and comparing the simulated vegetation to the observed Green Sahara vegetation.

 Results and Discussion